fransjacobs/model-railway/README.md

 - **Test without hardware**: A Virtual Command Station lets you experiment on screen.
 - **Remote visibility**: Built-in VNC viewer for Märklin CS3 and ESU ECoS systems.

-> Whether you want to hand the controls to Autopilot, or keep your hands on the throttle, JCS makes your layout come alive.
+> Whether you want to hand the controls to Autopilot, or keep your hands on the throttle, JCS makes your layout comes alive.

 ---